Distributionally robust two-stage model predictive control: adaptive constraint tightening with stability guarantee: Stability Analysis

 Now choose $\epsilon = \min \{ \frac{1}{4c_l},\max\{\varepsilon^{1/3}, \bar{\mu}^{1/2}, \text{tr}(\bar{\Sigma})^{1/2}\} \} \in (0, 1)$, we have $\frac{1+\epsilon}{\epsilon} \le \frac{2}{\epsilon}$.
 The functions are further bounded as,

 Finally, after summing from $k=0$ to $\bar{N}-1$ and taking the limit, we obtain \eqref{eq_asymptotic_performance_bound} and completes the proof. \end{proof}

 \begin{remark} The proposed TSDR-MPC framework possesses a natural degeneracy property, seamlessly connecting several important special cases.
 When the ambiguity set radius $\varepsilon = 0$ and the disturbance mean bound $\bar{\mu} = 0$, the Wasserstein ambiguity set collapses to a singleton centered at the empirical distribution.
-The problem then reduces to traditional distributionally robust optimization based on moment information.
+The problem then reduces to sample average approximation (SAA) based stochastic MPC.
 By choosing $\epsilon = \min \{ \frac{1}{4c_l}, \text{tr}(\bar{\Sigma})^{1/2} \} $, the performance bound in Theorem 2 simplifies to

-This shows that the controller can still guarantee a bounded average closed-loop cost even when only covariance information is utilized, with performance loss growing smoothly with increasing disturbance uncertainty.
 When additionally $\bar{\Sigma} = 0$, the system reduces to a disturbance-free deterministic system.
 Choosing $\epsilon = \frac{1}{4c_l}$, then leads to a zero upper bound for the average cost in Theorem \ref{theorem_asymptotic_performance_bound}, which implies asymptotic convergence of the state to the origin.
 This is fully consistent with the asymptotic stability conclusion of classical deterministic MPC.

 This degeneracy consistency validates the theoretical soundness of the proposed framework: as a general method for handling distributional uncertainty, it naturally converges to classical and simpler cases when the uncertainty diminishes. \end{remark}